FuelLabs/sway/docs/reference/src/documentation/language/style-guide/pattern-matching.md

 ## Alternative

-We may apply an appropriate name to provide context to the reader; however, this is similar to creating an unused variable; therefore, the preferred usage is defined in the [`encouraged`](#encouraged) case.
+We may apply an appropriate name to provide context to the reader; however, unless it provides additional information the preferred usage is defined in the [`encouraged`](#encouraged) case.

 ```sway
 {{#include ../../../code/language/style-guide/pattern_matching/src/lib.sw:style_match_named}}